 Enzyme replacement therapy (ERT)

-Enzyme replacement therapy (ERT) balances low levels of GBA enzyme with a modified version of the enzyme.
+Enzyme replacement therapy (ERT) balances low levels of GCase enzyme with a modified version of the enzyme.
 ERT involves receiving intravenous (IV) infusions about every 2 weeks.

 Patients can receive ERT either at an infusion center or at home with the help of a home health nurse.
 Learn more about enzyme replacement therapy for Gaucher disease.